The prescribed mean curvature measure equation in non-parametric form: Introduction

-where $u^{\lambda}$ is defined $\Haus{n-1}$-almost everywhere as the convex combination of $u^{+}$ and $u^{-}$ (the upper and the lower approximate limits of $u$) by means of the coefficients $\lambda$ and $1-\lambda$, respectively.
-Note that the $\lambda$-pairing is a distribution of order zero (i.e., a measure) (see \cite[Proposition 4.4]{crasta2019pairings}).
-Moreover the classical pairing introduced by Anzellotti is the one corresponding to $\lambda \equiv \frac{1}{2}$, and in this case $u^{\lambda}$ coincides $\Haus{n-1}$-almost everywhere with $u^{*}$, the \textit{precise representative} of $u$.
-The need of considering a whole class of pairings extending Anzellotti's pairing is readily explained.
-Consider the natural counterpart of the auxiliary functional $\Jj[u]$ in the case of a prescribed mean curvature measure:
+where $u^{\lambda}$ is defined $\Haus{n-1}$-almost everywhere as the convex combination of $u^{+}$ and $u^{-}$ (the upper and lower approximate limits of $u$) using the coefficients $\lambda$ and $1-\lambda$, respectively.
+Note that the $\lambda$-pairing is a measure \cite{crasta2019pairings}.
+The need for this generalization of the classical pairing (i.e., the one obtained when $\lambda \equiv \frac{1}{2}$) is soon explained by considering the counterpart of the auxiliary functional $\Jj[u]$ in the case of a prescribed mean curvature measure:

-The problem with this expression is that $u\in BV(\Omega)$ cannot be uniquely specified on null sets, which might be an issue when $\mu$ has a nontrivial singular part with respect to Lebesgue measure and thus the meaning of the integral of $u$ with respect to $\mu$ is unclear.
-We thus need to choose a representative of $u$ defined almost everywhere with respect to $\Haus{n-1}$.
-This can be done by a suitable choice of the Borel function $\lambda$, which thus enters the variational formulation as an extra variable:
+where $B$ is a fixed ball compactly containing $\Omega$.
+The problem with this expression is that $u\in BV(B)$ cannot be uniquely determined on null sets, which can be problematic when $\mu$ has a nontrivial singular part with respect to the Lebesgue measure, leading to uncertainty about the meaning of the integral of $u$ with respect to $\mu$.
+Thus, we need to choose a representative of $u$ defined almost everywhere with respect to $\Haus{n-1}$.
+This can be achieved by selecting an appropriate Borel function $\lambda$, which becomes an additional variable in the variational formulation:

+Given $\lambda$, we can provide the following characterization of minimizers of $\Jj_{\mu}[\cdot,\lambda]$ in terms of a weak formulation of \eqref{eq:PMCM}.